nthieu173/renewableEnergy.github.io/index.md

 - To what degree is a favorable geography neccessary for renewable energy production?
 - How do we encourage renewable energy production in the most efficient way?

-Current applications of machine learning techniques to renewable energy is mostly be limited to local prediction or optimization of renewable energy production and not on answering these important holistic questions which will be of vital importance to policymakers and investors who shapes the development of renewable energy in their local states.
+Current applications of machine learning techniques to renewable energy is mostly be limited to local prediction or optimization of renewable energy production and not on answering these important holistic questions.
+While forecasting wind power [1] or solar power [2] are doubtlessly important, they are not as important as holistic questions to policymakers and investors who shapes the development of renewable energy in their local states.
+And although studies which answer these questions do exist [3], they do not employ machine learning techniques.

 We will attempt to answer these questions using machine learning techniques performed on data from the Energy and Information Administration (EIA) and other sources of geographical, political and economics data.